WiseLibs/better-sqlite3/README.md

 - `info.changes`: The total number of rows that were inserted, updated, or deleted by this operation.
 Changes made by [foreign key actions](https://www.sqlite.org/foreignkeys.html#fk_actions) or [trigger programs](https://www.sqlite.org/lang_createtrigger.html) do not count.
 - `info.lastInsertROWID`: The [rowid](https://www.sqlite.org/lang_createtable.html#rowid) of the last row inserted into the database.
 If the current statement did not insert any rows into the database, this number should be completely ignored.

+If execution of the statement fails, an `Error` is thrown.

 You can optionally specify [bind parameters](#binding-parameters), which are only bound for the given execution.

 ### .get([...bindParameters]) -> row